 Disconnect Container from Network

-You can disconnect container from specific network any time using the following command.
+You can disconnect a container from the specific network any time using the following command.

 docker network disconnect [network_name] [container_name]